zentuit/unity3d-store/README.md

 **September 23rd:**
 NonConsumableItem class was removed.

-To prevent confusion between `NonConsumableItem` and `LifeTimeVG`, we have removed the `NonConsumableItem`.
 To create a non-consumable item in your `IStoreAssets` implementation, use `LifeTimeVG` with `PurchaseType` of `PurchaseWithMarket`.
 For example: